awsdocs/aws-lambda-developer-guide/doc_source/runtimes-custom.md

 ![\[Initialization time in an X-Ray trace.\]](http://docs.aws.amazon.com/lambda/latest/dg/images/runtimes-custom-init.png)

 While it runs, a runtime uses the [Lambda runtime interface](runtimes-api.md) to manage incoming events and report errors\.
 After completing initialization tasks, the runtime processes incoming events in a loop\.
+In your runtime code, perform the following steps in order\.

 **Processing Tasks**
 + **Get an event** – Call the [next invocation](runtimes-api.md#runtimes-api-next) API to get the next event\.
 The response body contains the event data\.
 Response headers contain the request ID and other information\.